Learn everything about Gerbera Daisy Care, along with its growing requirements to add this magnificent flowering plant indoors or outdoors!

-The main benefit of growing gerbera from seeds is you can grow any variety you want, and it’ll be a cheap way to have so many plants.
-However, it’s always a better option to buy healthy individual gerbera daisy plants from the garden center, if you’re not growing them in large numbers.
+The main benefit of growing gerbera daisy from seeds is you can grow any variety you want, and it’ll be the cheapest way to have many plants.
+However, it’s always a better option to A healthy individual gerbera daisy transplants from the garden center if you’re not growing them in large numbers.

 Indoor Gerbera Daisy Care

 Light is crucial for the Gerberas to bloom, so placing your plant at a location that receives as much sunlight indoors as possible makes sense.
 A sunny south or west-facing window is an ideal spot.